 Microbiome is a term that is constantly being thrown around these days.
 Today I want to address it and what is the gut microbiome in particular.

-You’ll enjoy the information, but I first wanted to at least give a little microbiome background.
+First, I want to at least give a little microbiome background.

 There are many places that talk about the general microbiome.
 I searched through several, but I really liked THIS concise piece from the University of Washington.
 In it: